zuqiuxunlian/iori-docs/docs/en/guide.md

 ## Official purchasing channel

 The product is officially on sale now.
+I would love to hear feedback from all over the world.

 Amazon link: [https://www.amazon.com/dp/B0BWFXFXLQ](https://www.amazon.com/dp/B0BWFXFXLQ)